Fulgerr/my-website/versioned_docs/version-2025.10/Getting started/Introduction.md

 # Introduction

-This is an introduction for the unexperienced.
+This is an introduction for the beautifully unexperienced.

 ## Overview